ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Preventive measures

-• Regularly check and maintain vehicle wiring.
+• Regularly check the battery and charging system.

 Error code type

-Communication Issue
+Electrical Issue

 User experience recommendations